Point Your CSR Inward with an EAF Program to Benefit Your Employees, Business, and Community

 An EAF provides value and benefit to multiple stakeholders: your employees, your company, and your community:

 - Your employees: The most obvious beneficiaries of an EAF are your own employees.
-According to a 2019 Federal Reserve report on the economic well-being of US households, 44 percent of Americans can’t cover a $400 unexpected emergency expense.
+According to a U.S. Federal Reserve report on the economic well-being of US households, 39% of Americans can't cover a $400 unexpected emergency expense or would need to borrow or sell something to do so.
 This financial stress impacts your employees and their families – and an EAF helps them recover more quickly as well as help alleviate their stress.
 An EAF can also be a vehicle for employees to help their co-workers by making it a part of the company’s employee giving program.